Graphs of Systoles on hyperbolic surfaces: Realization using hyperbolic surfaces with boundary

 Thus, by choosing $l$ sufficiently large, we obtain a surface $\Sigma(G) = \Sigma_l(G)$ satisfying the following.

-\begin{lemma} There exist a metric $l> 0$ so that $\Sigma(G) = \Sigma_l(G)$ satisfies the following.. \begin{enumerate} \item For each boundary component $\gamma'$ of $\Sigma(G)$, the simple closed geodesic $\gamma$ in the free homotopy class of $\gamma'$ lies in the (topological) cylinder bounded by $\gamma'$ and $\gamma''$ where the piecewise geodesic simple closed curve in the spine of $\Sigma(G)$ freely homotopic to $\gamma'$. \item The length of each closed geodesic in $\Sigma(G)$ which is not a central geodesic(in particular of the curves $\gamma$) is strictly greater than the length $l$ of the central geodesics. \end{enumerate} \end{lemma}
+\begin{lemma} There exists a positive real number $l$ such that $\Sigma(G)$ satisfies the following. \begin{enumerate} \item For each boundary component $\gamma'$ of $\Sigma(G)$, the simple closed geodesic $\gamma$ in the free homotopy class of $\gamma'$ lies in the (topological) cylinder bounded by $\gamma'$ and $\gamma''$ where the piecewise geodesic simple closed curve in the spine of $\Sigma(G)$ freely homotopic to $\gamma'$.

+\item The length of each closed geodesic in $\Sigma(G)$ which is not a central geodesic(in particular of the curves $\gamma$) is strictly greater than the length $l$ of the central geodesics. \end{enumerate} \end{lemma}

 Hence, cutting off the surface $\Sigma(G)$ along these geodesics in the free homotopy classes of boundary components we get the hyperbolic surface denoted by $\Sigma_1(G)$ with totally geodesic boundary such that the systolic graph of $\Sigma_1(G)$ is $G$.